Ereiarrus/ComplementsBotPy/README.md

 These commands must be used by the channel owner in their own channel:

-- !removecomplement <complement> - remove a complement from your own channel
+- !removecomplement <index> - remove a complement from your own channel of specified index number
+- !getcomplement <index> - shows you the complement of specified index number
 - !listcomplements - lists all complements which have been added

 ## About bot and me